ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

 Downloader Middleware
 =====================

-The downloader middleware is a framework of hooks into Scrapy's request/response processing.
-It's a light, low-level system for globally altering Scrapy's requests and responses.
+The downloader middleware is a framework of hooks into Frapy's request/response processing.
+It's a light, low-level system for globally altering Frapy's requests and responses.

 .. _topics-downloader-middleware-setting: